zeroluck/docs/sources/reference/lib/scim.md

 <?xml version="1.0" encoding="UTF-8" standalone="yes"?><SearchService xmlns="urn:scim:schemas:core:1.0"><attribute>oxTrustCustAttrA</attribute><value>some random value1</value></SearchService>
 ```

-The result will be returned as a JSON or XML person as it would for a regular GET person operation.
+The result will be returned as a JSON or XML person as it would be for a
+regular GET person operation.

 You can use the SCIM-Client library as follows: